GangWeb0012/first_project/README.md

 # first_ject
-This is my first java project that allows users to perform stock tacking
+This is self explanitory java console application for adding and modifying a product list